Superfund Task Force Announces One-Year Anniversary Accomplishments and Plan for Year Two | US EPA

 Superfund Task Force Announces One-Year Anniversary Accomplishments and Plan for Year Two

-DALLAS – (July 23, 2018) On the one-year anniversary of the U.S. Environmental Protection Agency’s (EPA) Superfund Task Force Report, EPA is announcing significant progress in carrying out the report’s recommendations.
+(Lenexa, Kan., July 24, 2018) - On the one-year anniversary of the U.S. Environmental Protection Agency’s (EPA’s) Superfund Task Force Report, EPA is announcing significant progress in carrying out the report’s recommendations.
 The Agency also finalized its plans for completing all 42 recommendations by the end of 2019, which are outlined in a new “2018 Update” to the Superfund Task Force recommendations.

-“EPA has improved the health, living conditions, and economic opportunity of thousands of people living near Superfund sites over the past year as the Agency worked to implement the Task Force recommendations,” said Acting Administrator Andrew Wheeler.
-“I am proud of the accomplishments achieved by EPA’s hardworking staff, and we will continue to engage directly with stakeholders and communities near Superfund sites to accelerate cleanup and promote economic revitalization.
-Our plan to complete Task Force recommendations by the end of 2019 will ensure this work continues as one of EPA’s highest priorities.”
+“The Superfund Task Force has resulted in tremendous progress at Superfund sites in the Heartland,” said EPA Region 7 Administrator Jim Gulliford.
+“From expediting a proposed remedy announcement for the West Lake Landfill in Bridgeton, Missouri, to deleting properties from the National Priorities List at the Omaha Lead Site, we continue to focus our efforts where we can have the greatest impact protecting human health and the environment.”

 Highlights of EPA’s progress in carrying out the Task Force recommendations at the one-year anniversary include:

-- Moving More Sites Towards Deletion/Partial Deletion.
-Due to more direct attention to the sites potentially eligible for partial or full deletion from the NPL, the program achieved 7 full site deletions and 2 partial deletions since EPA released the Task Force report.
+- Moving More Sites Toward Deletion/Partial Deletion.
+Due to more direct attention to the sites potentially eligible for partial or full deletion from the NPL, the program achieved seven full site deletions and two partial deletions since EPA released the Task Force report.
 An additional 10 sites are proposed for partial or full deletion following public comment.
 Learn more.

 - Improving Information on Human Exposure Status.
-EPA launched a Human Exposure Dashboard providing real-time human exposure status for all NPL sites in an easily accessible webpage.
-In FY2017, the Agency designated an additional 24 sites as having human exposure to contamination under control for a total of 1,493 sites under control.
+EPA launched a Human Exposure Dashboard providing real-time human exposure status for all NPL sites on an easily accessible web page.
+In fiscal year 2017, the Agency designated an additional 24 sites as having human exposure to contamination under control for a total of 1,493 sites under control.
 Learn more.

 Over the next year, EPA will: